ibm-cloud-docs/cephaas/volume_create.md

 {: #creating-volume-api}
 {: api}

-You can create SDSaaS volumes by directly calling the Block Volume REST APIs.
+You can create volumes by directly calling the Block Volume REST APIs.